Class II Special Controls Guidance Document: Transcutaneous Air Conduction Hearing Aid System (TACHAS) - Guidance for Industry and FDA

 4If FDA makes a substantial equivalence determination based on acceptance criteria, the subject device should be tested and shown to meet these acceptance criteria before being introduced into interstate commerce.
 If the finished device does not meet the acceptance criteria and, thus, differs from the device described in the cleared 510(k), FDA recommends that submitters apply the same criteria used to assess modifications to legally marketed devices (21 CFR 807.81(a)(3)) to determine whether marketing of the finished device requires clearance of a new 510(k).

 6Clinical trials are exempt from 21 CFR 801.422 (see section 520(g)(2) of the FD&C Act).

 7Refer to Blue Book Memorandum entitled “SIGNIFICANT RISK AND NONSIGNIFICANT RISK MEDICAL DEVICE STUDIES“.

-8Althouth final labeling is not required for 510(k) clearance, final labeling must also comply with the requirements of 21 CFR 801 before a medical device is introduced into interstate commerce.
-Because the TACHAS includes an air conduction hearing aid component, the labeling must conform to the labeling requirements and conditions for sale described in 21 CFR 801.420 and 21 CFR 801.421.
+8Although final labeling is not required for 510(k) clearance, final labeling must also comply with the requirements of 21 CFR Part 801 before a medical device is introduced into interstate commerce.
+Because the TACHAS includes an air conduction hearing aid component and does not meet the definition of an over-the-counter (OTC) hearing aid, the labeling must conform to the labeling requirements described in 21 CFR 801.422.
 In addition, final labeling for prescription medical devices must comply with 21 CFR 801.109.
 Labeling recommendations in this guidance are consistent with the requirements of part 801.